Wikidata/soweego/docs/index.rst

 Contribute
 ----------

-The best way is to :ref:`add a new catalog <add-a-new-catalog>`. don't forget to have a look at the following guidelines.
+.. note:: The best way is to :ref:`new`.

+Please have a look at the following guidelines.

 .. toctree::
    :maxdepth: 1